Kokle: Playing

 The technique of kokles playing differs from most other plucked string instruments, including that of zither, harp and guitar.
 There are also some playing differences between the regional types of Latgale and Kurzeme instruments.
 In Kurzeme kokles was generally played while sitting on a stool, bench or chair without armrests and placing it horizontally in the lap with legs slightly parted.
-It could be played while laid down on the table as well.
+It could be played while laid on a table as well.
 For Latgale kokles the size and form of the instrument also allowed for it to be steadily placed in the lap in a vertical position, resting the shorter edge of kokles against the stomach and placing both arms on the instrument for extra comfort and stability.

-Strumming is done with the right hand's index finger, while the left hand is used for muting unwanted strings by lightly placing fingers on them.
+Strumming is done with the index finger of the right hand while the left hand is used for muting unwanted strings by lightly placing fingers on them.
 An alternative string muting technique found in Latgale features the fingers being inserted in-between the strings, but such option heavily restricts the movement of the left arm.
 The left hand can also be used for picking strings.